What is the Weatherization Assistance Program?

-If eligible, you will be contacted by Community Renewal Team (CRT) of Hartford the CAA which provides statewide weatherization services to schedule an initial energy audit.
+If eligible, you will be contacted by Community Renewal Team (CRT) of Hartford or New Opportunities Inc (NOI) of Waterbury to schedule an initial energy audit.
 The energy audit helps determine the weatherization measures to be installed.
 Keeping health and safety in mind, the objective is to lower energy bills by making the dwelling more energy efficient.
 Typical measures may include heating system tune-ups and repairs, blower door guided air-sealing, attic and sidewall insulation, and health & safety inspections.

 I’m Interested in Weatherization, but I’m not Eligible.
 Help!

 There are other programs available, including a utility ratepayer-funded low-cost energy audit. contact Energize CT for more information phone: 1-877-WISE-USE (877-947-3873)